-I lived with an older friend at first, she invited me to share a place with her after I turned 18.
+I first lived with an older friend; she invited me to share a place with her after I turned 18.

-She couldn't stand living with me, and moved out after a few months and left me on my own.
+She couldn't stand living with me and moved out after a few months and left me alone.

 I decided to move into a new place that had opened up down the street.

 My new house was broken into as well!